Patagonia Manchester Store Launch: Social Media Case Study

 How We Helped Patagonia’s Flagship UK Store Build its Own Community

-Having chosen Manchester as the location for their new UK flagship store, ethical outdoor clothing phenomenon, Patagonia needed a promotional strategy that would ensure the international brand made a connection at a local level.
+Having chosen Manchester as the location for their new UK flagship store, outdoor brand and environmental saviours, Patagonia needed a promotional strategy that would ensure the international brand made a connection at a local level.

 Hailing from Ventura, California, Patagonia has seen huge amounts of global growth in recent years.
 Between 2010 and 2016, total global sales more than doubled and the brand now owns more than 68 standalone stores across Europe, Asia, and the US, as well as dozens of valuable wholesale accounts worldwide.
 Building on this surge in popularity in the UK, Patagonia sought to open a national flagship store in Manchester, eventually choosing a site on the city’s busy King Street.